Please note: Our texts are translated automatically. Errors may occur during this process.

 Turn the disadvantage into an advantage.

-The successor cell of the originally favored 18650s was probably snatched from under our noses by an OEM (Original Equipment Manufacturer) in the automotive industry.
-This showed us the disadvantage we face from the great hunger for parts and the concentrated purchasing power of the major OEMs.
+The successor cell of the originally favored 18650s was probably snatched away from under our noses by an OEM (Original Equipment Manufacturer) of the automotive industry.
+This showed us what disadvantage we are at due to the great hunger for parts and the concentrated purchasing power of the large OEMs.
 On the other hand, it is precisely this increased demand that is now creating competing products and new standards.
 While the 18650 was initially created for smaller laptops and other electronic products, it later attracted great interest from the automotive industry due to its high manufacturing efficiency.
-However, the striving for higher process reliability and further cost reduction created further standards and sizes, which can also be optimally integrated in the battery box of the TWIKE 5.
+However, the quest for higher process reliability and further cost reduction created more Standards and Sizes, which likewise optimally in the battery box of the TWIKE 5 are integrable.
 It is true that the weight will increase slightly due to the more robustly designed individual housings.
 However, the increase in weight also lowers the overall center of gravity of the vehicle slightly.
 Ultimately, we found what we were looking for and are now pursuing implementation with a new battery format.
 According to the data sheet, the cycle and current stability are considerably better than with the originally pursued variant.
 The energy content of more than 35 kWh even allows us to expect a range of over 500 km.

 More detailed information will follow after upcoming practical tests.
 Stay tuned!